-Under the SBT Plan, SFR holders must not tranship SBT that is not alive to a boat unless the transhipment is observed by an officer appointed under the Fisheries Management Act and acting under direction by AFMA.
-SBT must not be transhipped to a boat unless the boat is being used by a person who is, or is acting for, the holder of a fishing permit or foreign fishing licence for the SBTF that authorises receipt of the transhipped tuna.
+Under the SBT Plan, SFR holders must not tranship SBT that is not alive to a boat unless the transhipment is monitored by an officer appointed under the FM Act and acting under direction by AFMA.
+SBT must not be transhipped to a boat unless the boat is being used by a person who is, or is acting for, the holder of a fishing permit (or foreign fishing licence if applicable) for the SBTF that authorises receipt of the transhipped tuna.

-- ii.
-Monitoring systems for recording the quantity of SBT transhipped:-N/A - iii.
-Process for collecting the relevant CCSBT CDS documents (Catch Monitoring Form, Catch Tagging Form):-N/A - iv.
-Reference to applicable legislation and penalties:- v.
-Other relevant information3:-

-Section 95(5) of the FM Act lists the maximum penalty to be applied in the event of an offence.
+iii.
+Process for collecting the relevant CCSBT CDS documents (Catch Monitoring Form, Catch Tagging Form):- iv.
+Reference to applicable legislation and penalties:-Section 95(5) of the FM Act lists the maximum penalty to be applied in the event of an offence.